jbethancourt/aws-serverless-microservices/README.md

 ![Deploy API to Prod Stage](./images/deploy-api-2.jpg)

 3. We're all set to run our solution!
-To invoke our API endpoint, we need the endpoint url.
-In the "Stages" screen, expand the stage "Prod", select "POST" method, and copy the "Invoke URL" from screen
+To invoke our API endpoint, we need the endpoint URL.
+In the "Stages" screen, expand the stage "Prod", select "POST" method, and copy the "Invoke URL" from the screen

 ![Copy Invoke Url](./images/copy-invoke-url.jpg)